c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 ## Python Ecosystem
 ### Tooling
+#### `pyproject.toml`
+Currently the best way to define all settings for nearly every tool, as more and more will be compatible with this project configuration standard.

 #### Package Management
 Python's native package management tools are:
-- **pip**: The Python Package Installer, used to install packages from PyPI
+- **pip**: The Python Package Installer, used to install packages from PyPI, the more common python packages repository.
-- **venv**: Built-in module for creating virtual environments that isolate dependencies
+- **venv**: Built-in module for creating virtual environments that isolate dependencies : it is a good practice to maintain a virtual environment per project, to always have the correct version of your dependencies running with them.

-However, many developers now prefer more modern solutions from [astral.sh](https://astral.sh):
-- **uv**: Extremely fast pip replacement with rust-based dependency resolution
-- **hatch**: Modern project, package, and virtual environment manager
+However, many developers now prefer the more modern solutions from [astral.sh](https://astral.sh), **uv**, that is both an extremely fast pip replacement with rust-based dependency resolution, and a virtual environment manager.

 These newer tools significantly improve performance, dependency management, and developer experience while maintaining compatibility with the Python ecosystem.